piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 and its two methods:

 * **isEqual** - This is the crucial method which decides about matching tags
-* **getName** - Returns the unique tag name in the following format "vendor.tag_name" for eg. "jungi.mobile_devices".
+* **getName** - Returns the unique tag name in the following format "vendor.tag_name" e.g. "jungi.mobile_devices".
 Thereby tags created by different vendors will not override each other.

 ### Register a tag

-After you created your tag you will have to register it to use it for eg. in theme mappings.
+After you created your tag you will have to register it to use it e.g. in theme mappings.
 To do this follow the instructions located in the "Tag Registry" section.

 Tag Registry